 This Easy, Vegan Thai Green Curry Paste recipe was inspired by our travels to Thailand.
 After making this recipe, you will never want to buy jarred curry paste again!
 This Thai Green Curry Paste recipe is the BEST and SO versatile!
 Tell us how you are using this recipe in the comments below!
-And, as always, tag @foodworthfeed in your Instagram posts and stories.
-We love having a seat at your table, you’ll always have one at ours!Print
+When this recipe makes its way to your table, be sure to drop us a star rating!
+And, as always, mention @foodworthfeed or tag #foodworthfeed in your Instagram posts and stories!
+We’d love to feature you on social!
+We love having a seat at your table, you’ll always have one at ours.
+Cheers!

 - The Best Homemade Oat Milk